 Experience versus education is a long time question in a time where a BA does not mean a better job, in a time where studies show an average of seven career changes in a lifetime; you will have to upgrade your education no matter what you choose.

-Where one career feels great in our twenties, we shift our interests and head towards other careers that feel more satisfying.
+Where one career feels great in our twenties, we shift our interests and head towards other careers that feel more satisfying later on.
 A career change can seem daunting with a young family however it can feel amazing in your forties or fifties.
 As we age, we draw towards new careers and change our place of work accordingly.
 Are we not all pursuing happiness after all?
 Well we should be!

 I read an article from the author of the book “Traveling Two Roads in One Life.”
 That book is about building a multidimensional life, through the gathering of slashes (e.g. lawyer/writer/speaker/writing coach).
-I love this concept, and was tickled trying to come up with a title for myself; entrepreneur/writer/manager/mom/teacher/singer
+I love this concept, and was tickled trying to come up with a title for myself; entrepreneur/writer/manager/mom/teacher/singer/

 However, that brings me back to scrubbing crap off boat floors.
 Even with all the information leaning in the obvious direction, I cannot help but think I would have a better job at this very moment in time.
-The only difference would be at forty I would be dressing up in nice clothes, heading to work in my nice car, to an office somewhere in Vancouver and probably would never had made it to southern France.
+The only difference would be at forty I would be dressing up in nice clothes, heading to work in my nice car, to an office somewhere in Vancouver and probably would never have made it to southern France.
 The roll with the punches, scrape your way to the top street smarts I learned along the way would simply not be there.
 On the other hand, maybe I would have moved here sooner.
 Who knows?

 In addition, starting to save when you are young puts you ahead of the game.The book The Wealthy Barber comes to mind, read at a young age, became my life concept.
+To pay yourself first.

 I understand about families with money that pay for their children’s education and then concurrently their first house, which is all fine and dandy.
-If you have unlimited resources, then of course multi degrees would be a fabulous way to go through life.
+If you have unlimited resources, then of course multiple degrees would be a fabulous way to go through life.
 But the average Joe that puts himself through school, working with no help from anyone else, does not have this luxury.
 Then, I must lean towards experience over education.

 After reading this to Alfonz, he said, why not obtain some experience, then decide on which branch of education you want to pursue?
 This would give people a combination of experience and education, and students would have a much better idea of what they are inclined for as a career choice.
 And perhaps holding off a few years to work and then deciding what your degree should be in, would make for a whole bunch of happier people.